 - Driver knowledge and hazard perception tests; driver qualification tests for cars, motorbikes and trucks.
 Bookings are by appointment ONLY

 - Purchase Trainlink rail tickets

 - RTC internet access (free to library members)

 - Photocopying/faxing and laminating services

-- Screen/data projector hire
+- Screen hire

 The Australian Electoral Commission only needs to register you on one form in order for you to be eligible to vote in local, state and federal elections.
 For more information, and an enrolment form, go to www.aec.gov.au/Enrolling_to_vote.

 The Australian Government Department of Human Services (DHS) provides easy, high quality services to people at different stages of their lives through the Centrelink, Child Support, Medicare, CRS Australia and Australian Hearing programs.
 The Department is responsible for the development of service delivery policy and provides access to social, health and other payments and services.
 Our priorities are, “to support individuals, families and communities to achieve greater self-sufficiency; through the delivery of policy advice and high quality accessible social, health and child support services and other payments; and support providers and businesses through convenient and efficient service delivery."

 The numbers listed below will put customers in contact with an Australian Government Department of Human Services Call Centre.
 Calls to ‘13’ numbers can be made anywhere in Australia for the cost of a local call.
 Calls to a FreeCALL number are free from a landline.
 Calls from mobile phones are charged at mobile phone rates.

-Use these numbers for enquiries about DHS services and payments: Centrelink: (Mon to Fri 8 am to 5 pm)
+Use these numbers for enquiries about DHS services and payments: Centrelink (Monday to Friday 8am to 5pm):

-For a complete description of services, visit www.humanservices.gov.au
+For a complete description of services, visit www.servicesaustralia.gov.au